How to Write a Great Controller Resume

 Skills

-Use the skills section to tailor your resume to the requirements of the role.
+Use the resume skills section to tailor your resume to the requirements of the role.
 To do this, read through the required skills on the job description and pick out three to five to include on your resume.

 Role-specific hard skills include: